praxis/praxis-site/docs/reference/extensions/pagination-plugin.md

 ```

 Note that there is a dependency between using field-based cursor pagination and the sorting order that one might want for the results returned.
 In other words, the system will let you know if the use of the `by` clause in this pagination mode is incompatible with the requested sort `order` parameter.
-Note that while the system will not prevent one from doing so, cursor-based pagination when using a non-unique field should be avoided.
+Also note that while the system will not prevent one from doing so, cursor-based pagination when using a non-unique field should be avoided.
 If you do so, it is possible to 'skip over' and miss out on elements in the result sets such that you never know they exist (i.e., the `from` parameter would skip same value elements).

 ### Total-Count Header